Français

 Method of recovery, debt due to the Crown

-22.1 The Crown in right of Ontario may recover an overpayment that is deemed to be a debt due to the Crown by any remedy or procedure that is available to the Crown by law if the administrator has given a recipient a notice in writing under section 21 and,
+22.1 The Crown in right of Ontario may recover an overpayment that is a debt due to the Crown or that has been deemed or declared to be a debt due to the Crown by any remedy or procedure that is available to the Crown by law if the administrator has given a recipient a notice in writing under section 21 and,

 (a) the time for commencing an appeal to the Tribunal has expired and no appeal has been commenced; or